Dalmontron05/IRL-Inscryption/README.md

-# Necroscript
+# NecroScription
-A Program with an IRL version of Inscryption
+**I did not create Inscryption** This is just a program accompanying my IRL version of Inscryption